 How To Dry Peppers Without A Dehydrator

 If you would rather not purchase a dehydrator to dry out your peppers, you have a couple of other options.
-While a dehydrator offers the optimal conditions, using a conventional oven on the lowest heat setting, or a large fan lined with paper towels will work.
+While a dehydrator offers the optimal conditions, using a conventional oven on the lowest heat setting will work.
+Or, you can simply use a fan aimed at the peppers.

 Using an oven to dehydrate habaneros